viniciusbds/navio/README.md

 The Navio creates containers, that is, **a set of processes isolated by Linux namespaces**, for example: PID to isolate the processes and Mount to isolate the file systems.

-All created containers have their own **rootfs** (a mini operating system) associated, so that a change (for example, an installation of any library) in a container does not affect others ones.
+All created containers have their own **rootfs** (a "mini operating system") associated, so that a change (for example, an installation of any library) in a container does not affect others ones.

-It is also possible to limit the amount of resources that each container can use, this is done through Cgroups.
+It is also possible use Cgroups to limit the amount of resources that each container can use.

 ### Why?
 Just for science, do not use this code in production :satisfied: